LordZeuss/raspi-docker/README.md

 These scripts require you to have installed Raspbian, or any other debian based distro on your machine.

-## Setup
+## Installation
-To run the scripts, install git and clone the repo.
+To install and run the scripts, first you must install git and clone the repo.

 ```
 $ sudo apt-get install git
 $ git clone https://github.com/LordZeuss/raspi-docker
 ```

-## Installation
-To run the scripts, run these commands that will make the scripts executable.

-First, navigate to the folder where the scripts are downloaded.
+Then, navigate to the folder where the scripts are downloaded.

 ```
 cd raspi-docker
 ```

-Now to make them executable
+Now to make the scripts executable (Able to run)

 ```
 $ chmod +x docker-install.sh